Widdershin/programmers-oath/README.md

 8. I will be diligent and take pride in my work.

-9. I will recognize that I can and will be wrong, sometimes.
+9. I will recognize that I can and will be wrong.
 I will keep an open mind, and listen to others carefully and with respect.

 ------